SiliconSerenity/pyModeS-csv-parser/README.md

 1. **Python 3:** This project is written in Python 3, and likely won't work with Python 2 due to differences in syntax and libraries.
 Make sure you're using Python 3 before you start.

 2. **Python Dependencies:** This project has several Python dependencies, which are listed in the requirements.txt file.
-You can install them using pip, the Python package installer.
-Depending on your environment, you may need to use pip3 instead of pip.
-This is because, in some systems, pip is still linked to Python 2's package manager, while pip3 is linked to Python 3's package manager.
-If you're in such an environment, pip3 is the right command to use.
-When in doubt, try pip3.
+You can install them using `pip`, the Python package installer.
+Depending on your environment, you may need to use `pip3` instead of `pip`.
+This is because, in some systems, `pip` is still linked to Python 2's package manager, while `pip3` is linked to Python 3's package manager.
+If you're in such an environment, `pip3` is the right command to use.
+When in doubt, try `pip3`.

     To install the dependencies, navigate to the project directory and run the following command: